mhellnerdev/ribbitx-cli/README.md

 - Built on Python 3.8.10
 - Link to Artifactory Artifact [https://ribbitx.jfrog.io/artifactory/ribbitx-pypi/](https://ribbitx.jfrog.io/artifactory/ribbitx-pypi/)
-- 9 API's used.
+- 10 API's used.
 GET, POST, PUT, DELETE methods for managing your SaaS instance of JFROG Artifactory.

+### Version 0.45 Updates - Major Update
+- Added user-list command.
+- The user-list prints to console when running user-delete.
+- The repo-list command now prints a more readable list to the console.
+The json is now looping through and outputting a cleaner formatted list.
+- The repo-list now prints to the console when running repo-delete.
+- Error Handling added.
+When a command fails, the JSON response error key is printed to the console or an exception is thrown.
+- Error handling is now working for create-repo, update repo, delete-repo, user-create, and user-delete.
+- Case-sensitivity is no longer an issue when given a "y/n" prompt.

-### Version 0.2 Updates
+### Version 0.4 Updates
-- Changed commands to prefix with repo or user depending on action being taken.
-- Added repo-create, repo-update, user-create, user-delete features.
-PUT, POST, and DELETE methods used.
-- Pruned requirements file.
-- Formatted JSON output for repo-list and storage commands.
+- Error handling is now working for repo-create command.
+- added ribbitx --version feature.

 ### Version 0.3 Updates
 - Added color styles to command line prompts.